RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/creating-support-package.md

 - If `rladmin cluster debug_info` fails for another reason, you can create a support package for the cluster from the command-line on each node in the cluster with the command: `/opt/redislabs/bin/debuginfo`

+Note that creating a support package might take several minutes and might overload the system; therefore, do not attempt to initiate this process unless it is necessary.

+{{% expand "The package creation failed with an error?
+You can't access the UI?" %}}
+If package creation fails with `internal error` or if you cannot access the UI, create a support package for the cluster from the command-line on any of the nodes in the cluster with the command: `/opt/redislabs/bin/rladmin cluster debug_info`

+- If `rladmin cluster debug_info` fails for lack of space in the `/tmp` directory, you can:

+    1. Change the storage location where the support package is saved: `rladmin cluster config debuginfo_path <path>`

+        The `redislabs` user must have write access to the storage location.
+    1. On any one of the node in the cluster, run: `rladmin cluster debug_info`

+- If `rladmin cluster debug_info` fails for another reason, you can create a support package for the cluster from the command-line on each node in the cluster with the command: `/opt/redislabs/bin/debuginfo`

 Upload the tar archive to [Redis Labs Support](https://support.redislabs.com).
 The path to the archive is shown in the command output.
 {{% /expand %}}